 Na Phra Lan Road, Phra Nakhon, Bangkok 10200, Thailand

-The Temple of the Emerald Buddha (Wat Phra Kaew or, of its full name, Wat Phra Si Rattana Satsadaram) is one of the most venerated Buddhist temples in Thailand.
-Located in the historic centre of Bangkok, on the ancient island of Rattanakosin, this sacred site is part of a vast royal estate called the Grand Palace.
+The Temple of Emerald Buddha (Wat Phra Kaew or, of its full name, Wat Phra Si Rattana Satsadaram) is one of the most venerated Buddhist temples in Thailand.
+Located in the historic centre of Bangkok, on the ancient island of Rattanakosin 2022, this sacred site is part of a vast royal estate called the Grand Palace.
 It symbolizes the seat of power of the nation and Thailand’s spiritual attachment to Buddhism.

 Additions and extensions continued for more than two centuries by successive rulers of the Chakri dynasty, notably during the reign of King Chulalongkorn (Rama V) in the second half of the 19th century.
 A place of coronation, former residence of the kings of Thailand and administrative seat of government, the Grand Palace hosts royal ceremonies and receptions of heads of state.
-Within its walls are Wat Phra Kaew and a building called Ubosot, specially designed to house the statue of the Emerald Buddha on a large promontory.
+Within its walls are Wat Phra Kaew Temple of Emerald Buddha and a building called Ubosot, specially designed to house the statue of the Emerald Buddha on a large promontory.
 Sculpted from a single block of green jade in the 15th century, this 76 cm high representation of Buddha is said to have been discovered in 1431 in Chiang Rai (a city in the north of Thailand in Wat Pa Yier temple meaning the “bamboo forest temple”).
 It was the future king Rama I who took possession of statue of the Emerald Buddha and brought it back to Thonburi after the conquest of the independent kingdom of Vientiane (present-day Laos) in 1778.
 It is still today the religious and iconic emblem of the Kingdom of Thailand.